 Currently, King County does not have an official set of policies for how it deals with beaver issues.
 Nor does the County hold any regulatory authority for beaver control.
 Dealing with any problems caused by beavers is a landowner's responsibility.
 Things get tricky when a beaver on one person's land causes a change in hydrology that affects another person's property.
 The best situation that can result is the two (or more) landowners working together towards a solution.
 More on that later.
 But first, a refresher on some biology.

 General Beaver Life History

-There is a lot of information available about beavers online, but here are some fun and pertinent facts.
+Here are some fun and pertinent facts.
 Beavers are:

 - the largest member of the rodent family in North America

 - found from sea level to elevations of 12,000 feet.

 - semi-aquatic animals that spend much of their lives in ponds, rivers, streams, and adjacent woodlands.